nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Format:** `add "<module code>"`

-Adds a module when in the module workspace.
+Adds a module when in the module management workspace.

 > 💡 When executing this command, it will add the module into TermiNUS and creates a folder with the module code.